aiverrr/academic-website/content/authors/admin/_index.md

 bio: My main research interest is to increase the quality of education in the remote areas .

 interests:
-- Artificial Intelligence
+- Policy Making
-- Computational Linguistics
+- The Leadership of Education
-- Information Retrieval
+- Management

 education:
   courses: